fnands/fnands.com/blog/2025/30_day_map_process/index.md

 ![Sentinel-2 After](GrunewaldAfter.png)
 :::

 It's from a large fire that occurred in 2022 when a [bomb storage site](https://www.bbc.com/news/world-europe-62426412) caught fire and sparked a fire in the forest.
+This one impressed me as it is not that apparent on the imagery.

 ### Method